brazilian-utils/brazilian-utils/CONTRIBUTING.md

   `// Stryker disable next-line <MutatorName>: <reason>` right above the line; that is the one place an inline comment is accepted in this codebase.

-## Public API report
+## Public API validation

-`api/brazilian-utils.api.md` is generated by [API Extractor](https://api-extractor.com) from the bundled `dist/brazilian-utils.d.ts` and lists every exported function, type and overload of the package.
-CI rebuilds it and fails when the committed file is stale, so any change to a public signature shows up as a diff in the pull request, which is how "no breaking changes" is reviewed mechanically.
-After changing anything exported, run `npm run check:api` and commit the report.
+[API Extractor](https://api-extractor.com) runs over the bundled `dist/brazilian-utils.d.ts` in CI (`npm run check:api`).
+It fails when a type the public API refers to is not itself exported (a consumer could not name it) and when an exported function, type or class has no doc comment.
+The report it writes lands in the ignored `reports/api/` folder and is not committed: the public signatures are pinned by the `describe("<name> types")` blocks in the tests, and the `src/index.test.ts` export map catches an export that goes missing.

 ## Supply chain